-On November 14, Brenda Schaefer, former treasurer of National Rural Letter Carriers Association Local 39, was sentenced in U.S. District Court for the Eastern District of Michigan to one year of probation for concealing her theft of funds from the Chesterfield Township (Macomb County), Mich.-based union.
-She also was ordered to pay $11,570 in restitution and a $25 special assessment.
-Schaefer had pleaded guilty in July after being charged in June.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards. … Read More ➡
+On March 11, Judith Barker, former bookkeeper for International Brotherhood of Teamsters Local 519, was sentenced in U.S. District Court for the Eastern District of Tennessee to two years of probation, and ordered to pay $5,400 in restitution and a $25 special assessment, for concealing thefts in the records of the Knoxville-based union.
+Barker had pleaded guilty in November.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards. … Read More ➡

-On November 7, Gordon Cairns, former president of United Steelworkers Local 1089, was charged in U.S. District Court for the District of South Carolina with one count of embezzling $63,999 in funds from the Harrisburg (Charlotte area), N.C.-based union.
-He also was accused of one count each of failing to maintain union records, making false statements and destroying records.
-Cairns was charged in South Carolina, his state of residence and the location of the alleged offenses.
-The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 6, Michael Johnson, former president and business manager of International Brotherhood of Electrical Workers Local 1658, was charged in U.S. District Court for the Eastern District of Arkansas with one count of embezzling $9,317 in funds from the Pine Bluff union.
+The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡